 That year my beard and I were “beat” background in a Greenwich Village bookshop (back to the scene of my triumphant walk-by in Acres and Pains) in Diary of a Bachelor.

 Most of the time during the shooting I sat there actually reading a book, Joseph Heller’s Catch 22.

-Late that year I joined an all-star cast in a TV screenplay by Rod Serling, Carol for Another Christmas directed by Joseph Mankiewicz.
+Later that year I joined an all-star cast in a TV screenplay by Rod Serling, Carol for Another Christmas, directed by Joseph Mankiewicz.
 This anti-war re-working of the Dickens story had an underpinning trying to promote the United Nations.
 Among the stars were two actors who’d already worked together in Stanley Kubrick’s Dr. Strangelove, Sterling Hayden and Peter Sellers.
-Eve Marie Saint, Ben Gazzara, Robert Shaw and Pat Hingle were there too.
+Eve Marie Saint, Ben Gazzara, Robert Shaw, and Pat Hingle were there, too.